A Golden Ratio Activity

 I = Nosetip to lips = ___ . __ cm

-Now use these letters and go on to the next page to compute ratios with them with your calculator.
-Remember: a/g, the first one, means find measurement a divided by measurement g as a rounded-off 3-decimal-place value.
+Now use these letters and go on to the image below to compute ratios with them with your calculator (a printed version of it is a must).
+Remember: a/g, the first one, means find measurement a divided by measurement g as a rounded-off to a 3-decimal-place value.

 Go to Mark Wahl Learning Services and Books then click books to find info on the book this came from.
 You’ll discover an easy to use, information- packed web site.
 Or go directly to A Mathematical Mystery Tour.
 Either way, you can order a copy if you wish.